 “This state of being-in-the-moment is what’s so compelling about dogs.
 It’s hard for a human to get to it.
 Even in the most difficult times, dogs are cheerful and ready for an experience.
 A dog can’t figure out that it’s being measured for its grave.
 The three-legged chow that walks on my street every day doesn’t know the number three or have any sense that anything is wrong with her at all (and as I write, the dog is sixteen and still fit).
 It’s not that a dog accepts the cards it’s been dealt; it’s not aware that there are cards.
 James Thurber called the desire for this condition ‘the Dog Wish,’ the ‘strange and involved compulsion to be as happy and carefree as a dog.’
 This is a dog’s blessing, a dim-wittedness one can envy.” ― John Homans, What’s a Dog For?: The Surprising History, Science, Philosophy, and Politics of Man’s Best Friend

-Far from the corridors of commercialized celebrations, there are friendships which bring alive the meaning that the word encompasses – from Hanuman who looks after stray dogs (the only friends he has ever known) in Nainital to the Chandigarh man who feeds the homeless dogs.
+Far from the corridors of commercialized celebrations, there are friendships that bring alive the meaning that the word encompasses – from Hanuman who looks after stray dogs (the only friends he has ever known) in Nainital to the Chandigarh man who feeds the homeless dogs.
 Across oceans in the UK, there’s this little boy and his three-legged dog who have leaned on each other in what is a stellar story of comeback and triumph in the face of adversity.

 At Dog with Blog, we understand that Everyone thinks they have the best dog and none of them are wrong.
 This Friendship Day, if you could thank your furry pal for all that he has meant to you, what would you say?